 The literature discussed earlier indicates that there is remarkable potential for energy-efficiency improvements from changes in fan blade design.
-We also find that blade design improvements have greater efficacy/power consumption savings impact at higher speeds.
-This implies that market transformation programs in economies with hotter climates and higher average airflows (e.g. India) will benefit proportionally more from blade design improvements than economies where average airflows tend to be lower. (e.g. the US).
-For example, the most efficient blade designs discussed in the literature will improve efficacy by 86% at lower speeds (airflows), versus 111% at higher speeds (airflows) compared with conventional blade designs [30].
+We also find that blade design improvements have greater efficacy/power consumption saving impact at higher speeds.
+This implies that market transformation programs in economies with hotter climates and higher average airflows (e.g., India) will benefit proportionally more from blade design improvements than economies where average airflows tend to be lower (e.g., the USA).
+For example, the most efficient blade designs discussed in the literature will improve efficacy by 86 % at lower speeds (airflows) versus 111 % at higher speeds (airflows) compared with conventional blade designs (Parker and Hibbs 2010).